rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-dotnet.md

 The connection abstracts the socket connection, and takes care of protocol version negotiation and authentication and so on for us.
-Here we connect to a broker on the local machine - hence the _localhost_.
-If we wanted to connect to a broker on a different machine we'd simply specify its name or IP address here.
+Here we connect to a RabbitMQ node on the local machine - hence the _localhost_.
+If we wanted to connect to a node on a different machine we'd simply specify its hostname or IP address here.

 Next we create a channel, which is where most of the API for getting things done resides.